-With loads of standard features needed for project management, Trello comes with a neat Task and Project tracking system that keeps you in the loop on the dependence of the project upon on another.
-Another feature that we really like is backing up of all the data and prevention of its loss in case of deletion, being accidental or not.
+With loads of standard features needed for project management, Trello comes with a neat Task and Project tracking system that keeps you in the loop on the dependence of the project upon one another.
+Another feature that we really like is backing up all the data and preventing its loss in case of deletion, accidental or not.

 Under the Everything tab in the interface, you can see the pages where every single file or to-do list is available for access.
 And as mentioned before, we really liked the Catch-up button that takes you to the page summary of all the activities.
 If you missed anything during the day, the solution is one button away.

 To fully comprehend the differences feature differences between Trello and Basecamp, we used http://comparisons.financesonline.com/ to pit the two against each other.